some-ip-com/open-someip-spec/src/someip-rpc.rst

 .. rst-class:: compact

-* Try using external transport (Network File System, APIX link, 1722, …) when more suited for the use case.
+* Try using external transport or transfer mechanisms (Network File System, APIX link, 1722, …) when more suited for the use case.
 Just transport file handle or similar.
 This gives the designer more freedom (caching etc.).

 .. feat_req:: ⓘ
     :id: feat_req_someip_457